Many people worry about finding an ethical financial advisor they can trust.

 Avoiding Loopholes in Ethics Rules

-To avoid violating ethics rules, financial advisors must adhere to the code's principles with the utmost care.
-Transparently disclosing potential conflicts of interest and actively managing them is crucial in maintaining integrity and trust.
+To avoid violating ethics rules, financial advisors must follow the code's principles with care.
+Transparently disclosing potential conflicts of interest and actively managing them maintains integrity and trust.

-By strictly following pre-approval requirements for personal transactions, advisors can prevent any opportunistic action that may create ethical loopholes.
+Strictly following pre-approval requirements for personal transactions prevents opportunistic actions that could create ethical loopholes.

 Ensuring Accountability and Integrity